Weekly investment insights

 Friday:

-• China: Inflation (March)
+• Japan: Inflation (March)

 This content is for general information purposes only and does not constitute financial advice or a personal recommendation.
 Past performance is not a reliable indicator of future results.
 Investments can rise or fall in value, and you may receive less than you originally invested.